AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/graph/templates/character-gen.md

 ---
 # Consistent character generation

-Learn how to generate a consistent character reference while the surrounding scene changes.
+Learn how to load one reference image of the character, then swap the scene or pose prompt for each new shot.
 [Open Consistent character generation template](https://firefly.adobe.com/graph/edit/id/urn:aaid:sc:US:6ab4c3c7-ead2-5fa5-9441-75b7a362ce11).

 >[!TIP]
 >